The spatial computer: A model for energy-efficient parallel computation: Introduction

 \subsection{Related Work}

-\paragraph{Fixed-Connection Network Model} In contrast to the fixed-con\-nec\-tion network model~\cite{Leighton1991IntroductionTP}, we do not restrict the topology of the communication network, but instead derive bounds that are meaningful for a variety of concrete network topologies.
-Moreover, we explicitly consider the distance travelled as a metric (mainly for energy reasons), whereas Leighton's fixed-connection network ignores the wire-lengths~\cite{Leighton1991IntroductionTP}.
+\paragraph{Fixed-Connection Network Model} The fixed-con\-nec\-tion network model~\cite{Leighton1991IntroductionTP} considers computation for several particular communication topologies, such as toruses, hypercubes, and meshes.
+In contrast, we do not restrict the topology of the communication network, but instead derive bounds that are meaningful for a variety of concrete network topologies.
+Moreover, we explicitly consider the distance traveled as a metric (mainly for energy reasons), whereas Leighton's fixed-connection network ignores the wire-lengths~\cite{Leighton1991IntroductionTP}.

 A related set of works focuses on computation on mesh networks~\cite{DBLP:conf/spaa/KaufmannRS92, DBLP:conf/parle/LeppanenP94, DBLP:journals/njc/LeppanenP95, DBLP:conf/dimacs/GoddardKP94}.
 Note that any algorithm on a mesh network could be executed in our model: An algorithm that takes $L$ rounds on a $w\times w$ mesh network takes $O(L w^2)$ energy, has depth $L$ and wire-depth $O(L)$.
-However, since for many problems no sub-polynomial round algorithms are possible on a mesh-interconnect, the algorithmic approaches developed for these models differ significantly from our techniques.
+However, since for many problems no sub-polynomial round algorithms are possible on a mesh-interconnect, the algorithmic approaches for these models differ significantly from ours.

-\paragraph{VLSI} VLSI complexity considers a (generally fixed) network wiring that satisfies certain geometric constraints on how densely gates can be placed and how many wire-crossings are allowed~\cite{DBLP:journals/tc/Thompson83a, DBLP:journals/jacm/ChazelleM85, DBLP:journals/jcss/Savage81, DBLP:conf/stoc/LiptonS81}.
+\paragraph{Very Large Scale Integration (VLSI)} VLSI complexity~\cite{DBLP:journals/tc/Thompson83a, DBLP:journals/jacm/ChazelleM85, DBLP:journals/jcss/Savage81, DBLP:conf/stoc/LiptonS81} considers a network wiring that satisfies certain geometric constraints on how densely gates can be placed and how many wire-crossings are allowed.
 Then, the main concerns for such VLSI hardware models are area-depth-product tradeoffs of the circuitry~\cite{Leighton2003ComplexityII}.
+For calculation of the depth, the length of the wires is ignored~\cite{DBLP:journals/tc/Thompson83a}.
 In contrast, we model a spatial computer consisting of general purpose cores whose communication patterns can depend on the data and are routed through an on-chip network in a \emph{network-oblivious} way.
 Thus, our model is intended to have a higher level of abstraction and is geared towards algorithm design (rather than circuit design).
+Moreover, we take the communication distance into account when measuring costs.